top of page

 Sego Canyon Rock Art Petroglyphs and Ghost Town

-Updated: Mar 18
+Updated: Mar 17

-As the saying goes, "Save the best for last".
-Imagine you have been exploring Moab, Utah all week and your vacation is nearly over, and you are heading home.
+As the saying goes, "Save the best for last."
+Imagine you have been exploring Moab, Utah, all week, and your vacation is nearly over, and you are heading home.
 If you are like me and never want to leave Moab.
-Don't worry, you have one more chance to see one of the coolest sites in the Moab area, the Sego Canyon Rock Art Site.
+Don't worry; you have one more chance to see one of the coolest sites in the Moab area, the Sego Canyon Rock Art Site.
 The Sego Canon Petroglyphs are arguably the best in Moab.

 One of the most interesting features of Sego Canyon is the range of ages of the artwork shown.
 The oldest and most interesting to me are the Barrier Style Petroglyphs.
 Barrier Style Petroglyphs range in age from 2000 to 6000 years old.
-Just imagine that if you can, these paintings have been here for nearly half the known time that man has inhabited North America.
+Just imagine that, if you can, these paintings have been here for nearly half the known time that man has inhabited North America.
 Think like the Old Testament.

 Also, there is an extensive Fremont Style panel right next to the Barrier Panel.
 Fremont petroglyphs are much younger and range in age from 300-1300 A.D.
 There are similar panels that can be found in Moab along Kane Creek Dr near Magic Theater Arch.
 When you look closely you can see that this panel was painted over an older Barrier panel.
 It is unclear why one painting is covering the other.

 The newest panel is a Ute Panel.
 You can date this panel to a time after Christopher Columbus, as the panel has horses in it.
 Many romantic notions about Indians are that they always had horses.
 This is not true, horses can with the Spanish.
 The Moab Grotto is of a similar age and also contains images of horses.
-No matter how old these works of art are they are very impressive to admire in person.
+No matter how old these works of art are ,they are very impressive to admire in person.

 Many people who visit this area only look at the three main panels.
 However, there are at least two other large and interesting panels in the immediate area.
 Across the road, you will notice a corral.
 Behind the corral, you see an image of five andromorphs.
 Just these figures in and of themselves would make this a worthwhile trip yet many people can easily miss this panel.